To reset your cookie settings on this site please click here

 This is known as a “Subject Access Request”.
 Except in exceptional circumstances (which we would discuss and agree with you in advance), you can obtain this information at no cost.

-To make a Subject Access Request, please write to our Data Protection Officer at Dunelm Customer Contact Centre, Green Street, Radcliffe, Manchester M26 3ED.
+To make a Subject Access Request, please write to Dunelm Customer Contact Centre, Green Street, Radcliffe, Manchester M26 3ED.

 6.3 Right to rectification

-If any of the information that Dunelm holds about you is inaccurate, please contact our Data Protection Officer at email@example.com.
+If any of the information that Dunelm holds about you is inaccurate, please contact us at DU.email@example.com.

 6.4 Right to be forgotten